learn2phoenix/CMSC858D/hw2/README.md

 **Requirements**

 * Used sdsl library for standard int vector data structure.
 It can be installed from here: https://github.com/simongog/sdsl-lite
+* Used KSeq library to parse FASTA file.
+It can be installed from here: https://github.com/cartoonist/kseqpp.git
+* Used Cereal for serialization.
+It can be installed from here: https://github.com/USCiLab/cereal.git
 * C++2O compatible compiler
 * Python3.8 with pandas and matplotlib for plotting the graphs